- Academic Affairs

 Richard P. Barth, PhD, MSW

-Dean, School of Social Work
+Dean of the School of Social Work

 Richard P. Barth is dean of the University of Maryland School of Social Work.
 Previously he served as the Frank A. Daniels Distinguished Professor at the School of Social Work at the University of North Carolina at Chapel Hill (1998-2006) and the Hutto Patterson Professor at the School of Social Welfare, University of California (UC) at Berkeley (1992-1998).
 His AB, MSW, and PhD are from Brown University and UC Berkeley, respectively.